 The mouse and keyboard will always be our first choice for playing games on PC.
-But some games are better suited to a controller, and as more and more console games make their way to the PC, it makes sense to have the right controller on-hand.
+But some games are better suited to a controller, and as more and more console games make their way to the PC, it makes sense to have a great controller on-hand.
 But what controller works best on the PC?
 We've tested the DualShock 4, Xbox 360 controller, every official version of the Xbox One controller, and a few dedicated PC pads to pick our favorite.
 These are the best gamepads for PC, chosen for comfort, control, and how compatible they are with PC gaming.

 The best controller for PC